mP1/j2cl-maven-plugin/Readme.md

 ## compilation-level

-A closure compiler parameter that controls the compilation process, for more info click [here](https://developers.google.com/closure/compiler/docs/compilation_levels#enable-app).
+A closure compiler parameter that controls the closure task, for more info click [here](https://developers.google.com/closure/compiler/docs/compilation_levels#enable-app).
 The Closure Compiler lets you choose from three levels of compilation, ranging from simple removal of whitespace and comments to aggressive code transformations.

 ```xml
 <compilation-level>ADVANCED</compilation-level>